• Skip to primary navigation

 When you support NGOs like Architects Without Borders, you enable the organization to achieve impact in its area of focus.
 Your support can be through a membership, volunteering, sponsorship or partnership.
 And if architecture isn’t your thing, we’re sure there are other NGOs that will suit your skills and interests.

-“By volunteering at AWB, architects like me get to create spaces for people and meet wildly inspiring people who are passionate about making the world a little better.”
+“As an architect, volunteering with AUG gives you the opportunity to create spaces for people and meet wildly inspiring people who are passionate about making the world a little bit better.”

 – Natalie Adelhofer, volunteer architect on the Nicaragua project.